usmansbk/blog-draft/markdowns/redux.md

 - We should be able to delete items
 - Clicking a Todo item should mark it as completed

-The final app should look like this:
+The final app should look like this: :sweat_smile:

 ![screenshot](./imgs/redux-final.png)